SoftwareHeritage/swh-docs/docs/sysadm/deployment/howto-add-forge-now-pipeline.rst

     - relaunch the job.
 - Stage `*_list_origins`, job `2*_check_listed_origins`:
     - error: ``Forge <forge> (<type>) isn't registered in the scheduler database.``;
-    - cause: the lister pod creation take more time than the listing delay (600s);
+    - cause: the lister pod creation took more time than the listing delay (600s);
     - relaunch the job.
 - Stage `*_list_origins`, job `2*_check_listed_origins`:
     - error: ``Forge <forge> (<type>) has 0 listed origin in the scheduler database.``;
     - cause: the lister failed to find some origin;
-    - process request manually (most of the time, need `base_git_url` parameter).
+    - process request manually (most of the time, it needs the optional `base_git_url` parameter).
       See :ref:`How to process add-forge-now requests <how-to-add-forge-now-process-requests>`
 - Stage `*_ingest_origins`, job `4*_check_ingested_origins`:
     - error: ``There are too many ingestion failures.``;
     - cause: ingestion failures > 70%;
-    - check ingestion (lot of empty repositories,...) and swh platform (objstorage unavailable,...);
+    - check ingestion (e.g. lots of empty repositories,...) and/or swh platform (e.g. objstorage unavailable,...);
       process request manually (combination of `url` and `base_git_url`).
 - Any stage, any job (generally in job `4p_check-ingested-origins`):
     - error: ``ERROR: Job failed: execution took longer than 168h0m0s seconds``;